daviderovell0/bzzzbz/README.md

 Real Time Embedded Programming 5 repository.
-Team 9 - Davide Rovelli, Marcell Illyes, Péter Nagy.
+Team 9 - Davide Rovelli, Marcell Illyes, Peter Nagy.
 # bzzzbz - Digital Video Synthesizer
 **bzzzbz** is a video synthesizer that dynamically reacts to an audio input to create images and visuals that can be manipulated for integrated audio-visual performances.  <br>
 This product is meant to be a simpler and cheaper alternative to commercial analog video synthesizers, still providing a flexible interface to enhance musical expression.